 Note how different batteries charge best at different voltages.
 Lead-acid batteries (AGM, Gel, FLA) in particular require large voltages in the bulk and absorption stages of the charge profile.
 Lithium leisure batteries are the inverse - they require less power initially and gradually ramp up.

-For example, if we had four solar panels wired in series (74.4V) wired directly to our leisure batteries, we would be in for a very, very dangerous time indeed.
+These charging profiles are what make a good-quality solar charge controller or battery charger so important.
+These devices ensure that the voltage and amperage being supplied matches the current charge stage of the battery.
+It is paramount that they do their jobs correctly.
+For example, if we had four solar panels wired in series (74.4V) wired directly to our lead-acid leisure batteries, we would be in for a very, very dangerous time indeed.
 The sulphuric acid would begin to boil and the plastic casing would start to melt.
 Before long you would have no campervan left.

-How to maximise the life of your campervan leisure batteries
+How to Maximise the Lifespan of your Campervan Leisure Batteries

-NEVER let your batteries remain fully discharged or you risk sulfonation which is an incurable disease for batteries.
+• Never let your batteries remain less than 20% discharged or you risk sulfonation

-If you’re not currently using your campervan, make sure you use a trickle charger (keep it plugged into mains) to stop the leisure battery from completely losing charge.
+• If you’re not using your campervan, make sure you use a trickle charger to battery at a healthy charge level

-If you are using flooded lead-acid batteries, make sure you regularly check that the electrolyte level covers the lead plates on the battery.
-If it doesn’t, make sure you top it up with deionised water.
+• If you are using flooded lead-acid batteries, make sure you regularly check that the electrolyte level covers the lead plates on the battery, topping up with deionised water as necessary

 Temperature

 The colder the temperature, the poorer the performance of the battery.
-The Ah rating stated on a battery is based on a temperature of 25C, with each degree lower causing a 1% drop in performance.
-For example, an 110Ah battery operating in 15C temperature will actually perform as a 100Ah.
+The Ah capacity stated on a battery is based on a temperature of 25°C, with each degree lower causing a 1% drop in performance.
+For example, an 110Ah battery operating in 15°C temperature will actually perform with a capacity of 100Ah.
+By contrast, battery lifespan reduceswith high temperatures.
+You're looking for the sweet middle ground at 25°C where neither capacity nor lifespan is affected.

 Age